The Screening Interview Asylum Process

 As most people will make their claim upon entering the country, it is hard to obtain a legal representative by this time.
 However, receiving legal advice before this interview can help provide you with vital information and guidelines for your interview.

-What happens After The Screening Interview?
+What Happens After The Screening Interview?

 Once the screening interview has been conducted, the Home Office will review your case, and they will decide whether or not it is eligible to be considered in the UK.
 If your case is eligible for consideration, then you will receive an ARC (Asylum Registration Card).